aws/amazon-vpc-cni-k8s/README.md

 telnet 10.0.0.1 443
 Trying 10.0.0.1...
 Connected to 10.0.0.1.
-Escape character is '^]'.  <-------- kubernetes API server is reachable
+Escape character is '^]'.  <-------- Kubernetes API server is reachable
 ```

 ## Security disclosures